 This hands-on course allowed us to use prototyping to practice the mindsets and methods of human-centered design to produce tangible results quickly.
 We explored methods to prototype products, services, interactions and environments.
 We developed an understanding of the importance of providing our ideas a place to develop, change and iterate while gaining valuable feedback from getting our ideas in the hands of the people we were designing for on the road to concept refinement.

-Basis of ideas were developed and sketched on Post-It notes in short time.
+Brainstorming of ideas were developed and sketched on Post-It notes in short time.
 Concepts such as recycling bins that rewarded using them with a small payment, 24 hour libraries, quiet rooms, in office gym, mandatory financial classes, bully box – report bullying anonymously, ceiling air filters, etc. were all quickly sketched on small Post-It notes.

 Prototyping: Chosen from our wall of ideas, we set out into teams to create a prototype of a container that would give the user a visual indication of the freshness of the food within it.